 The Smart Grid solutions use digital technologies, IoT instruments and sensors, and simulations that enable optimal predictions of the functioning of the network, and collective intelligence in the design, use and management of the networks.

-Launched in 2017, an initial "Smart Grid" demonstration was deployed in three departments in Brittany and Pays de la Loire.
+Launched in 2017, an initial "Smart Grid" demonstrator was deployed in three departments in Brittany and Pays de la Loire.
 The goal of West Grid Synergy is to demonstrate the feasibility of powering a territory with 100% renewable gas by adapting the infrastructure, management and use of the gas networks to maximise the biomethane injection capacity.
 This proof of concept notably featured the first two reverse-flow facilities in France.
 Other digital solutions connected to the gas network are being tested:

 - Dynamic regulation of the delivery pressure, to better meet the needs of the distribution network downstream and thus increase biomethane injection capacities;

 - Experiments with predictive maintenance using the facility instruments;

 - Reconstruction of gas quality across a distribution network using modelling tools.

 Ultimately, the West Grid Synergy partners created a new open data indicator which allows residents and local authorities to follow the development of renewable gases.

 This is an educational tool for the networks of today and tomorrow

 Connect presents the modes of production of green gases, their connection to the network and the Smart Grid solutions.